fahaddeshmukh/Causes-of-death-analysis/Readme.md

-# Exploratory Data Analysis of the Causes of Deaths in the Past Decade
+# Exploring Mortality Patterns: A Comprehensive Analysis of Diverse Causes of Death

 This project aims to perform an exploratory data analysis (EDA) on a dataset containing information about causes of deaths over the past decade.
 The dataset is stored in the "data" directory, and the analysis is conducted using the Python programming language.